 Ideal weight calculation

 There is no single universal ideal weight.
-We give you 3 estimates based on recognized formulas, plus an average.
+We provide 3 estimations based on recognized formulas, plus an average.
 See where you feel your best.

 Reach your healthy weight naturally